scottdorman/scottdorman.github.io/_posts/2006/2006-06-18-performance-in-net-managed-applications.md

 2. Collect Data
 3. Identify the cause and fix the problem

-This process repeats until you have acchieved the desired performance.
+This process repeats until you have achieved the desired performance.

-Identifying the critical resouces can be broken down to the following cases:
+Identifying the critical resources can be broken down to the following cases:

 * Intra-Process - performance is determined by how the process uses resources
 * Inter-Process - performance is determined by how long the process waits for another process